-Many banks require direct deposit as a means of deposit in order to avoid a regular maintenance fee.
-When deciding what checking account is right for you, it’s important to check if your employer offers direct deposit.
+Many banks require direct deposit if you want to avoid monthly fees.
+When deciding what checking account is right for you, it’s important to check if your employer offers it.

-While most employers do offer direct deposit some, like service industry jobs such as bartending, may not.
-Additionally, if you are hired as an independent contractor you may not be eligible for direct deposit from your employer.
+While most employers do, some service industry jobs such as bartending, may not.
+Additionally, if you are hired as an independent contractor, you may not be eligible for direct deposit from your employer.

 If this is the case you’ll have to deposit money the old-fashioned way, either at the bank directly or at an ATM.
 This can cause delays in receiving your deposit in a few ways.

 Not only is there the physical time it takes you to deposit the money but there could also in delays within the bank while they verify the money being deposited.

 If your employer does offer direct deposit, it’s wise to sign up for it as quickly as possible.
 It ensures that your payroll check is deposited quickly and efficiently, and helps you avoid unnecessary fees that your bank may charge.